Breaking Symmetry in D2D Coded Caching: Optimal Communication with Low Subpacketization: Introduction

-The communication gains of coded caching come at the cost of large subpacketization.
+The communication gain of coded caching is achieved at the cost of large subpacketization.
 In both MAN and JCM schemes, the subpacketization level $F$ grows exponentially with $K$, which creates two finite-length limitations.
-First, the optimal rate is attainable only when the \sbp $F\mid L$ ($F$ divides $L$), where $L$ is the file length (in bits).
-If $ F\nmid L$, zero-padding can be applied without altering the scheme structure, but rate optimality is no longer guaranteed.
-Second, even when $F\mid L$, a large $F$ leads to significant implementation overhead in indexing and managing subfiles and packets.
-Such complexity severely limits the practicality of coded caching in large-scale systems~\cite{lampiris2018adding}.
-Therefore, understanding the finite-length regime is essential: one seeks schemes that substantially reduce \sbp while preserving, or only mildly sacrificing, the communication rate.
-In the sequel, we review representative finite-length designs for both shared-link and D2D coded caching, with particular emphasis on the latter.
+First, the optimal rate is exactly attainable only when $F\mid L$ ($F$ divides $L$), where $L$ is the file length in bits.
+If $ F\nmid L$, zero-padding can preserve the scheme structure, but rate optimality is no longer guaranteed.
+Second, even when $F\mid L$, a large $F$ causes substantial implementation overhead for indexing, storing, and managing subfiles and packets.
+Therefore, finite-length coded caching seeks to reduce subpacketization while preserving, or only mildly sacrificing, the communication rate.
+We next review representative finite-length designs for shared-link and D2D coded caching, with particular emphasis on the latter.